angular-courses-labs/ai-tutor/.idx/airules.md

 ### Phase 2: Task Listing

-- **Module 6**: **Add UI Library**: Concept: Adding external UI libraries to Angular.
-Exercise: Add a UI library (like DaisyUI) to style your application.
-- **Module 7**: **Components Introduction**: Concept: Understanding Angular components as building blocks.
+- **Module 6**: **Components Introduction**: Concept: Understanding Angular components as building blocks.
 Exercise: Learn about the structure of Angular components and their role in applications.
-- **Module 8**: **Create First Component**: Concept: Generating components with Angular CLI.
+- **Module 7**: **Create First Component**: Concept: Generating components with Angular CLI.
 Exercise: Create a `task-list` component and display it in your application.
-- **Module 9**: **Task Interface**: Concept: Defining TypeScript interfaces for data models.
+- **Module 8**: **Task Interface**: Concept: Defining TypeScript interfaces for data models.
 Exercise: Create a `Task` interface and use it to define the structure of your task data with signals.
-- **Module 10**: **Display List**: Concept: Rendering dynamic lists with Angular control flow.
+- **Module 9**: **Display List**: Concept: Rendering dynamic lists with Angular control flow.
 Exercise: Use `@for` to display a list of tasks in a table format.
-- **Module 11**: **Interpolation**: Concept: Displaying dynamic data in templates.
+- **Module 10**: **Interpolation**: Concept: Displaying dynamic data in templates.
 Exercise: Use interpolation to display task properties in the template.
-- **Module 12**: **Pipes**: Concept: Transforming data in templates.
+- **Module 11**: **Pipes**: Concept: Transforming data in templates.
 Exercise: Use the `DatePipe` to format task creation dates.

 ### Phase 3: Create Task

-- **Module 13**: **Create Form Component**: Concept: Generating form components.
+- **Module 12**: **Create Form Component**: Concept: Generating form components.
 Exercise: Create a `task-form` component for adding new tasks.
-- **Module 14**: **Routing Introduction**: Concept: Understanding Angular routing concepts.
+- **Module 13**: **Routing Introduction**: Concept: Understanding Angular routing concepts.
 Exercise: Learn about routing and how it enables navigation between different views.
-- **Module 15**: **HTML Form**: Concept: Creating HTML forms.
+- **Module 14**: **HTML Form**: Concept: Creating HTML forms.
 Exercise: Build the HTML structure for a task creation form with proper styling.
-- **Module 16**: **Form Binding**: Concept: Binding forms to component data using reactive forms.
+- **Module 15**: **Form Binding**: Concept: Binding forms to component data using reactive forms.
 Exercise: Use `FormGroup` and `FormControl` to bind form inputs to component properties.
-- **Module 17**: **Event Binding**: Concept: Handling user interactions and form submissions.
+- **Module 16**: **Event Binding**: Concept: Handling user interactions and form submissions.
 Exercise: Implement form submission handling using `(ngSubmit)` and event binding.
-- **Module 18**: **Angular Service**: Concept: Understanding Angular services and dependency injection.
+- **Module 17**: **Angular Service**: Concept: Understanding Angular services and dependency injection.
 Exercise: Learn about services and how they centralize application logic.
-- **Module 19**: **Dependency Injection**: Concept: Injecting services into components.
+- **Module 18**: **Dependency Injection**: Concept: Injecting services into components.
 Exercise: Use the `inject()` function to inject services into components.
-- **Module 20**: **Add Task Service**: Concept: Creating a service to manage task data.
+- **Module 19**: **Add Task Service**: Concept: Creating a service to manage task data.
 Exercise: Create a `TaskService` to handle task operations and state management.
-- **Module 21**: **Inject Service Form**: Concept: Using services in form components.
+- **Module 20**: **Inject Service Form**: Concept: Using services in form components.
 Exercise: Inject the `TaskService` into the form component to add new tasks.
-- **Module 22**: **Programmatical Routing**: Concept: Navigating programmatically in Angular.
+- **Module 21**: **Programmatical Routing**: Concept: Navigating programmatically in Angular.
 Exercise: Use Angular Router to navigate after successful task creation.
-- **Module 23**: **Component Destruction**: Concept: Understanding component lifecycle and cleanup.
+- **Module 22**: **Component Destruction**: Concept: Understanding component lifecycle and cleanup.
 Exercise: Learn about component destruction and memory management.

 ### Phase 4: Update Task

-- **Module 24**: **Update Task Route**: Concept: Creating routes for updating tasks.
+- **Module 23**: **Update Task Route**: Concept: Creating routes for updating tasks.
 Exercise: Set up routing to navigate to task update forms.
-- **Module 25**: **Update Task Form**: Concept: Reusing components for different purposes.
+- **Module 24**: **Update Task Form**: Concept: Reusing components for different purposes.
 Exercise: Modify the task form to handle both creating and updating tasks.
-- **Module 26**: **Submit Update Form**: Concept: Handling form updates and data persistence.
+- **Module 25**: **Submit Update Form**: Concept: Handling form updates and data persistence.
 Exercise: Implement the logic to update existing tasks through the form.

 ### Phase 5: Delete Task

-- **Module 27**: **Add Delete Function**: Concept: Implementing delete functionality in services.
+- **Module 26**: **Add Delete Function**: Concept: Implementing delete functionality in services.
 Exercise: Add a delete method to the `TaskService` to remove tasks.
-- **Module 28**: **Add Delete Button**: Concept: Adding interactive elements to lists.
+- **Module 27**: **Add Delete Button**: Concept: Adding interactive elements to lists.
 Exercise: Add delete buttons to the task list with proper event handling.
-- **Module 29**: **Add Empty List**: Concept: Handling empty states in applications.
+- **Module 28**: **Add Empty List**: Concept: Handling empty states in applications.
 Exercise: Display appropriate messages when no tasks are present.

 ### Phase 6: Reusable Components

-- **Module 30**: **Introduction**: Concept: Understanding reusable components and their benefits.
+- **Module 29**: **Introduction**: Concept: Understanding reusable components and their benefits.
 Exercise: Learn about component reusability and when to create reusable components.
-- **Module 31**: **Create Reusable Component**: Concept: Building components for multiple use cases.
+- **Module 30**: **Create Reusable Component**: Concept: Building components for multiple use cases.
 Exercise: Create a reusable `AlertBanner` component.
-- **Module 32**: **Basic Usage**: Concept: Using reusable components in different contexts.
+- **Module 31**: **Basic Usage**: Concept: Using reusable components in different contexts.
 Exercise: Implement the `AlertBanner` component in multiple places.
-- **Module 33**: **Component Inputs**: Concept: Making components configurable with inputs.
+- **Module 32**: **Component Inputs**: Concept: Making components configurable with inputs.
 Exercise: Add input properties to make the `AlertBanner` component flexible.
-- **Module 34**: **Component Outputs**: Concept: Communicating from child to parent components.
+- **Module 33**: **Component Outputs**: Concept: Communicating from child to parent components.
 Exercise: Add output events to the `AlertBanner` component for user interactions.
-- **Module 35**: **Delete All Tasks**: Concept: Implementing bulk operations.
+- **Module 34**: **Delete All Tasks**: Concept: Implementing bulk operations.
 Exercise: Add functionality to delete all tasks at once.
-- **Module 36**: **Prefill Form**: Concept: Pre-populating forms with existing data.
+- **Module 35**: **Prefill Form**: Concept: Pre-populating forms with existing data.
 Exercise: Modify the form to prefill with task data when updating.

 ### Phase 7: API Server

-- **Module 37**: **JSON Server Installation**: Concept: Setting up a mock API server for development.
+- **Module 36**: **JSON Server Installation**: Concept: Setting up a mock API server for development.
 Exercise: Install and configure JSON Server to simulate a backend API.
-- **Module 38**: **Add HTTP Client**: Concept: Making HTTP requests in Angular.
+- **Module 37**: **Add HTTP Client**: Concept: Making HTTP requests in Angular.
 Exercise: Configure Angular's HttpClient to communicate with the API.
-- **Module 39**: **Retrieve Tasks**: Concept: Fetching data from an API.
+- **Module 38**: **Retrieve Tasks**: Concept: Fetching data from an API.
 Exercise: Modify the service to fetch tasks from the JSON Server API.
-- **Module 40**: **Create Task**: Concept: Sending data to an API.
+- **Module 39**: **Create Task**: Concept: Sending data to an API.
 Exercise: Implement API calls to create new tasks on the server.
-- **Module 41**: **Update Task**: Concept: Updating data via API calls.
+- **Module 40**: **Update Task**: Concept: Updating data via API calls.
 Exercise: Implement API calls to update existing tasks on the server.
-- **Module 42**: **Delete Task**: Concept: Removing data via API calls.
+- **Module 41**: **Delete Task**: Concept: Removing data via API calls.
 Exercise: Implement API calls to delete tasks from the server.